kernhe/SPDXHub/README.md

   * Determine what existing code and files we will be primarly working with as we impliment our code.
 2. Begin Coding
   * Get code working accross local machines
-  * Code a clickable mockup
+  * Develop a structured mock up indicative of the direction we are taking the existing Dashboard
   * HTML structure for more robust search.
   * HTML structure for upload.
 Allow user to upload an SPDX document or a package.
   * HTML structure for file view.
 More concise, clear layout.
+  * Begin programming file processing to read existing SPDX documents into our database.

 ## Milestone Three
 * Begin by working through issues detailed on the SPDXDashboard’s issue tracker: https://github.com/socs-dev-env/SOCSDashboard/issues
   1. Listed in order of their defined "difficulty":
     * Import existing SPDX docs
-    * Error Handling for running DoSOCS
     * Create Comparison Interface
   2. Creating a “flagging” system that can be used to designate specific licenses to stand out in searches and file views.
     * The idea is that this flagging system will be viewed post-upload, users can designate licences while performing a search.
 This will give more power to the existing search command, and will not affect upload times.